PEANUT: Perturbations by Eigenvector Alignment for Attacking Graph Neural Networks Under Topology-Driven Message Passing: Methodology

 \subsubsection{Perturbations With Negative Edge Weights}

 In the above, we do not constrain positivity on the generated perturbation $\rmS_v$, and using eigenvector $\rvu_1$ means that there is no control over whether the perturbation will be positive or not.
-In principle, if a GNN simply admits an adjacency matrix as input with no restrictions or checks on whether edge weights are non-negative, this would not be an issue.
-However, considering that these perturbations may be simply ``defended" by using one $\rm ReLU$ call on the adjacency matrix before the propagation steps, we assume as such, and try to minimize the number of perturbation connections which are zeroed out.
+In principle, if an MPNN simply admits an adjacency matrix as input with no restrictions or checks on whether edge weights are non-negative, this would not be an issue.
+However, considering that these perturbations may be simply ``defended" by using one $\rm ReLU$ call on the adjacency matrix before the propagation steps, we assume as such, and try to minimize the number of perturbation connections that are zeroed out.
 This makes the generated perturbations positive with values $\in[0,1]$.
 To this end, we first switch the \emph{direction} of $\rvu_1$ to have the maximum number of positive terms as follows: $\rvu_1$ is assigned a sign based on the number of positive and negative elements in it, using $\rvu_1 = \rvu_1\cdot\sign(\sum\sign(\rvu_1))$.
 With this operation, the eigenvalue ordering remains unaffected as the magnitude is unchanged.
 The method of obtaining $\rvv$ defined above ensures that the number of surviving elements does not experience further change after the $\bDelta\cdot\rvu_1\rvv\tran$ product.
-We refer to this as the base method (\MethodName), and refer to the unconstrained version where models simply admit an adjacency matrix without imposing positivity as \MethodName-U.